Majek Fashek: Musical style

-Fashek's musical influences include Bob Marley – whom he resembled vocally – Jimi Hendrix, and Fela Kuti.
+Fashek's musical influences included Bob Marley – whom he resembled vocally – Jimi Hendrix, and Fela Kuti.
 He was one of the original Nigerian artists drawn to Caribbean music, specifically reggae, rather than indigenous hybrids such as fuji, jùjú, but was known to mix these genres to create his own style he called kpangolo, and the song "My Guitar", an ode to his favourite instrument, was heavily influenced by rock.

 Other works

-Fashek had a supporting role in the 2000 Nollywood movie Mark of the Beast, and starred in a commercial for non-alcoholic beverage Diamalt.
+Fashek had a supporting role in the 1999 Nollywood movie Mark of the Beast, and starred in a commercial for the non-alcoholic beverage Diamalt.
 In 2016 he performed to audience of over 10,000 people in a comedy show hosted by Ayo Makun in Eko Hotel Hall, Lagos.

 In November 2016 Fashek contributed the song "We Are Not Afraid" to a video directed by former 10CC member Kevin Godley featuring over 200 celebrities including 53 members of the Rock and Roll Hall of Fame to raise funds for the International Rescue Committee (IRC) and Human Rights Watch (HRW).